libretime/libretime/docs/guides/preparing-media.md

 :::

 Quiet introductions or extended fades can also lead to apparent gaps in your broadcast playout.
 This is more common when playing back audio from ripped CDs or dubbed from tape or vinyl.
-Long periods of silence should be removed from files before uploading to Libretime.
+Long periods of silence should be removed from files before uploading to LibreTime.

 ![](./preparing-media-screenshot126-debra_silence.png)